 Catalan investors are buying up.
 They have less fear and have “contacts” if they get occupants and some know how to trick the system to avoid the social housing quota.
-They are looking for good deals with a m2 price for around 3.000 euros pr m2 and have lots of cash to offer!
+They are looking for good deals with a m2 price for around 3.000 euros per m2 and have lots of cash to offer!
 Other investors keep the building under 600m2 and then avoid the social housing quota.
 Also a trend is to keep the prices low, and this way we are again hitting the young International professionals.

 Will the older people move out of the city and the young International professionals come in?

 In Casamona, we see the real estate market like a pendulum; many foreigners are leaving the market and prices are going down.
-Young International professionals are buying apartments in the center of the city which makes the city even more metropolitan and international!
+Young International professionals are buying apartments in the centre of the city which makes the city even more metropolitan and international!

 The local investors are also buying up and viewing Barcelona as one of the “cheapest” metropolitan property values in Europe compared to the cost in London, Paris and Copenhagen.
 So with a city by the sea with a cheap cost of living the prices should go up again.
 Slowly, but surely!